“Be fearful when others are greedy and greedy when others are fearful” – Warren Buffett

 So, when you remove the majority of the risk, invest with an amount you are comfortable with and can automate the process so it takes zero time to execute, why would you not invest?
 You go to work every day to earn money for your family, why shouldn’t your money?

-If you want to be stepped through the process of investing with Betterment, check out the first article in The Betterment Experiment.
+If you want to be stepped through the process of investing with Betterment, check out the first article in our Betterment Review.
 If you want to see how well we are doing with our automation, check out our December update.